Over-the-Air Computation with Multiple Receivers: A Space-Time Approach: Simulation Results

-To better understand this significant performance gain that we observe, in Fig.~\ref{fig:2}, we plot the histogram of the actual power consumption of the senders for our proposed design and the parallel standard OtA case.
-Clearly, our proposed design allows many senders to reach their full power limit, while with the standard OtA approach, a large fraction of the available power is unconsumed.
+To better understand this significant performance gain that we observe, in Fig.~\ref{fig:2}, we plot the histogram of the actual power consumption of the senders for our proposed design and the two baseline OtA approaches.
+Clearly, our proposed design allows many senders to reach their full power limit, while with the baseline OtA approaches, a large fraction of the available power is unconsumed.
 One reason is that the common amplitude scaling factor $\eta$ in \eqref{eq:eta} creates the bottleneck effect where only one sender can actually reach the power limit.
-A second reason is that spreading the power limit equally over the sub-networks is clearly not optimal.
-With parallel standard OtA, the power allocation at each sender can be potentially optimized to reduce the bottleneck effect.
-However, this will not change our general observations and conclusions, since the current performance difference is quite significant (more than $10$ times).
-Most importantly, our design is valid for any value of $T$, while the baseline approach is only meaningful for $T=N_r$.
+Optimizing the power budget allocation of each sender for different receivers (sub-networks) can alleviate this bottleneck problem, but not entirely solve it.
+Most importantly, our design is valid for any value of $T$, while the baseline approaches are only meaningful for $T=N_r$.